 MUS 354.

-Elementary and Group
+Elementary and Secondary Instrumental Materials

-Secondary Oloup 1 course

-Instrumental

-Materials

 Methods of teaching instrumental music in the elementary and secondary schools, including an analysis of texts and literature for concert band, jazz band, orchestra and small ensembles and representative material outlining related responsibilities of the instrumental music teacher.
 Prerequisite: MUS 213 and 223.
 Applicable only to degrees in the School of Music.